Eureka! Students Talk Science and Discovery with Female Researchers at Mayo Clinic

 Lab 2: Zebrafish

 Youth saw the many zebrafish studied at the Mayo Clinic.
-Zebrafish are great for experiments because they have clear bodies and all their organs can be seen from the outside.
-They also have short life span which makes it is easy to study the way a disease affects them.
-Youth observed zebrafish which had just been fertilized that day, and then compared differences between zebrafish which had been fertilized one day and three days earlier.
+Zebrafish are great for experiments because their bodies are transparent, and all their organs can be seen from the outside.
+They also have a short lifespan, which makes it easy to study how a disease affects them.
+Youth observed zebrafish that had just been fertilized that day, and then compared differences between zebrafish that had been fertilized one day and three days earlier.

 Career Panel